looselytyped/container-usage-patterns/README.md

 # in the container cd to /tmp
 / cd tmp

-# start anoter container and mount the same volume
+# start another container and mount the same volume
 ❯ docker run -it -v my-vol:/tmp alpine:3.9 sh
 # in the container cd to /tmp
 / cd tmp